boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 #### COSMIC - confidence values for CSI:FingerID searches
 Calculating COSMIC confidence scores is parameter free and will be executed automatically every time a CSI:FingerID search is performed.
 COSMIC scores for a feature are shown in the feature list on the left.
+From SIRIUS 6 onwards, confidence scores will be computed in "exact" and "approximate" mode.
+See TODO: link prereq for more details.

-Click [here](https://bio.informatik.uni-jena.de/software/cosmic/) to visit the COSMIC release page.
+Click [here](https://bio.informatik.uni-jena.de/software/cosmic/) to visit the COSMIC release page

 ## Visualization of the results